cromigon/ubooquity-docker/README.md

 # Introduction

-This is my take on an docker image for Ubooquity. @cromignon has made an image for us in his [docker-containers repository](https://github.com/cromigon/ubooquity-docker)*. but doesn't seems to maintain it anymore.
+@cromignon has made an image for us in his [own repository](https://github.com/cromigon/ubooquity-docker), but doesn't seems to maintain it anymore.

-So I made this image based based on his own, but with Ubooquity v2.
+So I made this image based based on his own, but updated with Ubooquity v2.
-It relies on you mounting directories for ubooquity data and for the comics (instructions below).

 ## About Ubooquity